chenhuiyeh/python-scripts/README.md

 # python-scripts
-personal Python scripting practice
-- a curated list of python scripts that I wrote for practising Python scripting
+a curated list of python scripts that I wrote for practising Python scripting

 1.